Emberwalker/ac41001_opengl_cpp/LIB_BUILDING.md

 9. For both Win32 and x64, rename `zlib.lib` to `z.lib` so CMake picks it up properly.
 9. Grab `png.h` from the libpng archive root for include.

+### libnoise

+(Only the highlights are here, since short on time)

+1. Open libnoise solution in VS
+2. Add x64 config
+3. libnoise properties -> Configuration Type = Static library (.lib)
+4. Follow instructions from include dir makefile to get headers

 ## MinGW64

 _Note: MinGW 32-bit is untested as it would require a second install of MinGW to try out.
 I think?_